Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-swap.md

 .catch(e => console.error(e));
 ```

-### Execute Swap
 Transfers the stablecoins according to the swap instructions.

-### Delegate
-Delegates the staked amount to the specified validator on the omniflixhub chain.
+On `transferSteps` being resolves, we delegate the staked amount to the specified validator on the omniflixhub chain.

-### Error Handling
-Logs any errors that occur during the process.
+We log any errors that occur during the process.

-## Export Contract Meta
+## Declaring `privateArgs` shape, and upgradeability

 ```javascript
 /** @type {ContractMeta<typeof start>} */
 export const meta = {